go-simpler/.github/profile/README.md

-A collection of Go packages focused on simplicity and crafted with ❤️
+A collection of Go packages focused on simplicity, built with ❤️ and 🍕

 * Simple API
 * Dependency-free